AzureAiDevs/hub/website/2023-aia/2023-04-17-inside-azureml-train-deploy/index.md

 tags: ['ai-april', '30-days-of-azure-ai', 'ml-developers', 'azure-ml', 'data-scientist']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day16.png
 description: "🧑🏽‍🔬Welcome to day 16 of #30DaysOfAzureAI.
-Train and Deploy ML Models at Scale https://azureaidevs.github.io/hub/2023-aia/day16"
+Today we're diving into Azure ML and learning how to train and deploy ML models at scale.
+If you're a DS, ML, or MLOps engineer, this one's for you!"
 ---

 import Social from '@site/src/components/social';